yihui/yihui.org/content/en/2017-08-24-so-gh-email.md

 So it is not that I don't want to help you when I don't reply emails.
 It is just both impractical and inefficient to me.

 Just to give you an idea about how much time and effort I spend on questions: there have been more than [4400 questions](https://stackoverflow.com/questions/tagged/knitr) on Stack Overflow about **knitr**, which is only one of the over 20 R packages that I maintain (**knitr** is probably the most popular one, though).
 I certainly cannot answer all of them, but I can assure you that I have at least read _every single one of them_.
-There have been about [2000 Github issues](https://github.com/yihui/knitr/issues) in the **knitr** repo, and I have also read them all.
-Usually I spend more time on a Github issue than a Stack Overflow post.
+There have been about [2000 GitHub issues](https://github.com/yihui/knitr/issues) in the **knitr** repo, and I have also read them all.
+Usually I spend more time on a GitHub issue than a Stack Overflow post.
 Sometimes it may take a whole day or even longer to fix a certain issue or implement a new feature.
-I have got numerous inspirations from Github issues and Stack Overflow questions, which is also why I still actively spend time on them.
+I have got numerous inspirations from GitHub issues and Stack Overflow questions, which is also why I still actively spend time on them.
 For that, I thank those who filed these issues and asked the questions.

-I don't want to disappoint you when your emails or Github issues seem to be unattended.
+I don't want to disappoint you when your emails or GitHub issues seem to be unattended.
 Please consider asking questions in the public first, so that I won't be buried in emails and have time for exciting new projects.
 I think this applies to other developers, too.

 [^1]: I can handle social media well.
 I limit my time on Twitter to be 10 minutes per day.
 I pretty much don't use Facebook or other social media websites or apps at all.